 A growing number of apps, chatbots, and websites are launching to help marijuana customers find the products they need.
 This helps marijuana businesses improve sales and customer relations online as well as in brick-and-mortar dispensaries and retail locations.

-Earlier this year, Global Cannabis Applications Corp.
-(GCAC), a data technologies development company for the cannabis industry, announced it planned to launch Sanna, which is an artificial intelligence chatbot.
+Last year, Global Cannabis Applications Corp.
+(GCAC), a data technologies development company for the cannabis industry, announced its plans to launch Sanna, which is an artificial intelligence chatbot.
 It’s a modern form of customer service that consumers are already familiar with in other industries.
 With the chatbot, marijuana customers can access medical marijuana information and personalized product recommendations based on their symptoms.